LinusBorg/portal-vue/docs/api/portal.md

 ::: tip Fragment

 `Portal` now renders a fragment, which means it doesn't render a root node around its content.
-Thats a new features supported in Vue 3, and pretty useful here - no superfluous wrapper element anoymore!
+Thats a new features supported in Vue 3, and pretty useful here - no superfluous wrapper element anymore!

 ::::

 ::: warning Local component state

- When toggling between enabled/disabled state, components in the portal slot are destroyed and re-created, which means any changes to their local state are lost.</p>
+ When toggling between enabled/disabled state, components in the portal slot are destroyed and re-created, which means any changes to their local state are lost.

 :::
 ### `name`